- 10 May 2012

 Two groups of elderly people on two different floors in a care home were studied.

 One group was given a plant each, told they had to watch films on a particular night and that their rooms had been arranged for them in the best way.

 The other group got to choose which plant they wanted to look after, choose which night they'd watch films and choose how they wanted their rooms arranged.

 18 months later, guess which group had twice as many people still alive?
+Yep, the second.

 Another study by Langer also showed that choices and control resulted in less need for pain and sedative medication too.